Bridging Language, Vision and Action: Multimodal VAEs in Robotic Manipulation Tasks: RELATED WORK

 \subsection{Vision-Language-Action mapping in robotics}

-In the past years, the most popular approach towards multimodal learning of robotic actions based on natural language commands incorporates the usage of pre-trained large language models (LLMs) \cite{wu2023tidybot}, \cite{shah2023lm}, \cite{liang2023code} or large pre-trained vision-language models (VLMs) \cite{zitkovich2023rt}, \cite{driess2023palm}.
+In recent years, the most popular approach to multimodal learning of robotic actions based on natural language commands incorporates the usage of pre-trained large language models (LLMs) \cite{wu2023tidybot}, \cite{shah2023lm}, \cite{liang2023code} or large pre-trained vision-language models (VLMs) \cite{zitkovich2023rt}, \cite{driess2023palm}.
 Such models can parse complex natural language inputs into symbolic task representation and enable semantic reasoning.
 Moreover, they are often able to generalize to new, unseen data from a small number of training examples.
 However, they require manual (and often iterative) fine-tuning to condition the model on the specific task, so that the produced results are within the desired range.
-They also typically cannot be employed on a local machine due to the high computational resource requirements.
+They also typically cannot be used on a local machine due to the high computational resource requirements.

 In our work, we consider instructions for robotic manipulation which can be learned from scratch and bring our attention to the multimodal mapping among modalities with different levels of abstraction (i.e., symbolic instruction, raw image of the scene and low-level motion trajectory).
 We employ the generative capability of the SOTA multimodal VAEs to learn such mapping without any supervision.
 Such an approach is computationally lightweight, does not require manual fine-tuning of the input data and produces more predictable results.
 Furthermore, multimodal VAEs can also generate natural language captions from the input image and trajectories and can thus serve as an action-recognition module at the same time.